Propaganda in Nazi Germany: Books in occupied countries

 In occupied France, the German Institute encouraged the translation of German works although chiefly German nationalists, not ardent Nazis, produced a massive increase in the sale of translated works.
 The only books in English to be sold were English classics, and books with Jewish authors or Jewish subject matter (such as biographies) were banned, except for some scientific works.
 Control of the paper supply allowed Germans the easy ability to pressure publishers about books.

 Comics

 The Nazi-controlled government in German-occupied France produced the Vica comic book series during World War II as a propaganda tool against the Allied forces.
 The Vica series, authored by Vincent Krassousky, represented Nazi influence and perspective in French society, and included such titles as Vica Contre le service secret Anglais, and Vica défie l'Oncle Sam.

+Caricature

+Popular Nazi caricaturists began associating Jews with animals, in order to dehumanize them.

+The Nazis used caricatures in postcards depicting Jews as Glücksschwein, literally "lucky pig" in German, meaning lucky charm.
+One example features a poem wishing the recipient good fortune, with the punchline being a figure with a pig's head placed atop a man dressed in traditional Orthodox characteristics such as peyos and a fedora associated with Hasidic Jews.
+The joke relied on the audience knowing that Jewish dietary laws, Kashrut, forbid the consumption of pork.
+Other postcards depicted Jewish men eating pork in secret, one shows a man winking beneath a sign reading "You Can Eat Pork" framing Jewish people as hypocrites who publicly performed religious devotion while privately indulging in forbidden acts.
+This tapped into a broader antisemitic prejudice that Jewish piety was merely a front for gluttony and deception.